 Whether you’re visiting Broome or venturing off the Gibb River Road, a detour to Mitchell Falls is an unforgettable experience.

 An icon of the Kimberley, Mitchell Falls is easily one of Australia’s most majestic waterfalls.
-The four tiers of sandstone create multiple cascades of water that plunge into sparkling emerald pools.
-The park is best seen by air with sweeping birds-eye views over the Mitchell Plateau.
+The multi-tiered sandstone falls create multiple cascades of water that plunge into sparkling emerald pools.
+Mitchell Falls is also a wildlife hotspot in the Kimberley region thanks to its diverse habitats, numerous rainforest patches, and the extended wet season.
+The park is best seen by air with sweeping birds-eye views over the Mitchell Plateau track.

-There are a few ways to visit Mitchell Falls, including day tours from Kununnara and a self-drive from Gibb River Road.
-We chose to visit Mitchell Falls on a day tour instead of a self-drive ultimately to save time and wear-and-tear on our vehicle.
-Access to Mitchell River National Park is pretty remote and the road is in rough shape.
-You do need 4WD to get to Mitchell Falls and the track is slow going.
+There are a few ways to visit Mitchell Falls, including day tours from Kununurra and a self-drive from Gibb River Road.
+We chose to visit Mitchell Falls on a day tour instead of a self-drive, ultimately to save time and wear and tear on our vehicle.
+Access to Mitchell River National Park is pretty remote, and the road is in rough shape.
+You do need 4WD to get to Mitchell Falls, and the track is slow going.
 Taking a day tour meant we got to explore the region without damaging our van and saved hours of driving.

 We joined Kingfisher Tours for their small group Mitchell Falls Day Tour.
 Here is how it went.